Getting your Trinity Audio player ready...

 [Craving even more FPM content?
 Sign up for FPM+ to unlock exclusive series, virtual town-halls with our authors, and more.
 Click here to sign up.]

 When Desmond Tutu died in 2021, he was mourned throughout the Episcopal Church of America (ECUSA).
-No, he wasn’t an Episcopalian – he was, of course, the most famous and esteemed archbishop ever in the Anglican Church of South Africa.
+No, he wasn’t an Episcopalian – he was, of course, the most famous and esteemed archbishop ever in the Anglican Church of Southern Africa.
 But both Churches are part of the worldwide Anglican Communion, and as I wrote in an obituary article, Tutu, during the years after the fall of apartheid, was a frequent visitor at the Episcopal Church Center on Second Avenue in New York, which he left, every time, with a hefty check to help cover not only his Church’s payroll expenses and its efforts to help the poor, but also his Truth and Reconciliation Commission, the purported goal of which was to help South Africa overcome the racial divisions of the past and forge a harmonious multiracial future.

 In the ECUSA and throughout the Western world, a lot of people actually believed Tutu could do it.
 As far as they were concerned, the man was a saint.
 But, in truth, he was anything but.
 When the murderous monster Winnie Mandela came before his commission, he gushed about his profound love for her, she offered a lame quasi-apology, and he let her off with that.
 After 9/11, he was less upset at Al-Qaeda than he was at George W. Bush and Tony Blair for going into Afghanistan, and actually called for them to be tried as war criminals in The Hague.
 Still later, making crystal clear at last the extreme nature of his views on the Middle East, he sang the praises of Yasser Arafat and pushed the University of Johannesburg to break ties with Israel, which he compared to Nazi Germany.
 Before shuffling off this mortal coil, he put on the record his abiding hatred for Jews, whom he described as the very enemies of his, Tutu’s, God.